Last updated 19 July 2021

 - Protective screens will be up at the point of collection

-- Follow any floor markings
+- Follow any floor markings and one way systems in place

 - In the instance that more than one person is onsite collecting their requested items, you ensure you allow enough space and follow the on-floor markers.